CorsairOfficial/cue-sdk/README.md

 This repository is for CUE SDK releases and documentation.

-Developers can use the CUE SDK to access CORSAIR devices, enabling them to control device LEDs and create custom ligthing experiences.
+Developers can use the CUE SDK to access CORSAIR devices, enabling them to control device LEDs and create custom lighting experiences.

 ## Resources